TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          Properties:

-         **.charset:** Can be set to the charset of the output string if you need to convert it to renderCharset.
+         **.charset:** Can be set to the charset of the output string if you need to convert it to UTF-8.
 Default is to take the intelligently guessed charset from
          TYPO3\CMS\Core\Charset\CharsetConverter.